Quite often it's not what you say but how you say it. In the case of business plan narratives it's both what you have to say and how you say,

 Creating the outcomes they want

-Using analytical frameworks and AI to design, test and deliver even better outcomes.
+Using analytical frameworks to design, test and deliver even better outcomes.

 Finding better performance, productivity, and profitability (my focus)